-Inspections: Does your company need our service?
+Does your company need inspections?

-Often times, it is important for a project to have extremely accurate measurements that cannot be taken or assured by hand and the process to take these by hand is lengthy, dangerous, and costly.
+Often times, it is important for a project to have extremely accurate measurements that cannot be taken or assured by hand.
+Furthermore, the process to take these by hand is lengthy, dangerous, and costly.
 An inspection by a coordinate measure machine (CMM) may be necessary to meet the project requirements for accuracy, time, and cost.
 Purchase, maintenance, and use of the machine require a large number of funds and expertise, but fortunately, a CMM inspection can be ordered for your project at a much lower cost than purchasing and operating your own machine.

 What are Inspections?

 A Coordinate Measuring Machine inspection (CMM inspection) uses a device that takes extremely accurate measurements of a physical object at a large set of data points.
 This data set can then be fed into a number of different computer applications to render the necessary information about the object of interest.
 CMM inspections can be done on very small or delicate parts or even extremely large or heavy parts.